Sarah McKenzie is a psychotherapist in London and online

-My qualifying MA was at University of Roehampton, following trainings were at Anna Freud Centre, EMDR Association, NHS and currently at Tavistock Relationships.
+My qualifying MA was art psychotherapy at University of Roehampton, following trainings were at Anna Freud Centre, EMDR Association, ICAET and I am currently in final year of psychosexual training at Tavistock Relationships.

-I think people are very well informed about their mental health, generally speaking because there is increased awareness from more nuanced documentaries, celebrities discussing their mental health or information on social media that covers everything from impact of trauma to potential diagnosis.
-Many clinicians I speak to are dismissive of what people learn on social media but when I have looked up the content my clients have been informed by, I have found some knowledgeable experts by experience and sex educators.
-I think generally people are perceptive to what is knowledge sharing and what is misinformation.
+People are very well informed about their mental health, maybe because there is increased awareness from more nuanced documentaries, celebrities discussing their mental health or information on social media that covers everything from impact of trauma to potential diagnosis.
+People are perceptive to what is knowledge sharing and what is misinformation.

 Just looking for a therapist can be a huge step from a place of uncertainty and vulnerability into another unknown.
 This might become a search for understanding, acceptance, and ultimately accessing more joy so being with someone in the core of this journey is always unique and such a meaningful way to spend the day.
 I feel so lucky that this is my job.